NeonKazuha/EduVerse/README copy.md

 ## License

-Meta-Edu-Aptos is licensed under the MIT License.
+EduVerse is licensed under the MIT License.
 See the LICENSE file for details.

-## Acknowledgments

-We would like to thank the following for their contributions and support:

 - The Aptos community for their robust blockchain infrastructure.
 - The open-source contributors whose libraries and tools made this project possible.